cosmos/cosmos-sdk/docs/architecture/adr-066-mev-module.md

 ### Proposal

 We propose a standard, opt-in mechanism for Cosmos-based chains to capture MEV.
-It includes a new Cosmos SDK **builder module** and a **builder API** specification.
+It includes a new Cosmos SDK **MEV module** and a **builder API** specification.

 The proposal...